actingweb/actingwebdemo/actingweb-spec.rst

-ActingWeb assumes a programming model where you can only access data and services through individual instances of the mini-application and where there is one instance user or entity that is represented.
+ActingWeb assumes a programming model where you can only access data and services through individual instances of the mini-application and where there is one and only one user or entity that is represented.
 That is, there is no concept of “get all instances” of something, only “get this data for this specific instance.”